wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 `Authorization: Bearer [Base64 access_token]`

-The Voice API supports audio/wav using the following codecs:
+The Speech Recognition API supports audio/wav using the following codecs:
   •  PCM single channel
   •  Siren
   •  SirenSR

 ### <a name="InputParam">Input parameters</a>

-Inputs to the Bing Voice API are expressed as HTTP query parameters.
+Inputs to the Bing Speech Recognition API are expressed as HTTP query parameters.
 Parameters in the POST body are treated as audio content.
 The following is a complete list of recognized input parameters.
 Unsafe characters should be escaped following the W3C URL spec ([http://www.w3.org/Addressing/URL/url-spec.txt](http://www.w3.org/Addressing/URL/url-spec.txt)).
 A request with more than one instance of any parameter will result in an error response (HTTP 400).

 ### <a name="ReqParam">Required parameters</a>